 The cost of healthcare continues to rise with no indications of slowing down!

-We utilize a three-tiered approach to saving claim payors on high dollar claims that ensures the most effective solution is applied on every referral so that we are able to obtain the highest level discount possible for our clients.
+We utilize a three-tiered approach to saving claim payors on high-dollar claims that ensures the most effective solution is applied on every referral so that we are able to obtain the highest level discount possible for our clients.

-Our network of Certified Self-Funding Specialists, Certified Medical Coders, Certified Medical Billing Experts, Certified Municipal Finance Officers, Registered Nurses and Master Negotiators work together to obtain savings for our clients.
+Our network of Certified Self-Funding Specialists, Certified Medical Coders, Certified Medical Billing Experts, Certified Municipal Finance Officers, Registered Nurses, and Master Negotiators work together to obtain savings for our clients.

 The term “overpayments” refers to healthcare reimbursement claims that were, for whatever reason, paid at an amount higher than the amount owed by the health plan to the recipient.

 A 2014 report estimated the global average cost of overpaid health claims to be about 7% of all claims.
-The most recent analysis of Medicare claims puts the figure at 13% for fiscal year 2014.
+The most recent analysis of Medicare claims puts the figure at 13% for the fiscal year 2014.
 What’s more problematic, recently expanded coding rules make claims even more complex!
-Health plans that rely on third party administrators (TPAs) to administer claims on their behalf are believed by some to be at even greater risk.
+Health plans that rely on third-party administrators (TPAs) to administer claims on their behalf are believed by some to be at even greater risk.
 Although, self-funded employers using carrier TPA services under an ASO arrangement are also at great risk as these administrators DO NOT (although claim that they do) audit claims prior to payment, nor do they provide access to any of your claims data nor do they offer analytical reports to help you better manage your plan assets!
-In addition to those challenges, many times their own Network Provider Agreements actually protect those providers from audits and also dis-allow the application of standardized billing/coding rules set by CMS, OIG, NCCI and other government regulatory agencies thus forcing the Plan Sponsor to overpay!!
+In addition to those challenges, many times their own Network Provider Agreements actually protect those providers from audits and also disallow the application of standardized billing/coding rules set by CMS, OIG, NCCI, and other government regulatory agencies thus forcing the Plan Sponsor to overpay!!